-- (ii) Hotels open to residents only: as (i) above; - (iii) Shops and other non-residential buildings to which the public have access up to 100 spaces:
+(ii) Hotels open to residents only: as (i) above;

-20 spaces.
+(iii) Shops and other non-residential buildings to which the public have access up to 100 spaces: 1 disabled space per 20 spaces.

 Thereafter 3 disabled spaces for every 100 parking spaces.